charleswest/motion-notify/README.md

 motion-notify
 =============

-Motion Notify is a notification system for Linux Motion providing upload to Google Drive and email notificaiton when you're not home.
+Motion Notify is a notification system for Linux Motion that sends  email notificaiton when you're not home.
 This carries out the following:

--Sends an email when motion detection event starts -Uploads images to Google Drive whilst an event is occuring -Uploads a video to Google Drive when the event ends -Sends an email when the event ends with a link to the video -Detects whether you're at home by looking for certain IP addresses on your local network and doesn't send alerts if you're home
+-Sends an email when motion detection event starts

+-Sends an email when the event ends with a link to the video -Detects whether you're at home by looking for certain mac addresses on your local network and doesn't send alerts if you're home
 -Allows you to specify hours when you want to receive alerts even if you're at home

-Only receive alerts when you're not home
-The script detects whether you're at home by checking the network for the presence of certain devices by IP address or MAC address.
-It's highly recommended to use IP rather than MAC.
-If you choose to use MAC you will need to run the script (and Motion) as root as it uses ARP - this isn't recommended.
+On a ubuntu system the arp command runs perfectly well as a regular user.
+Mac addresses provide a much more conistent means of identification in the presence of DHCP.
+We do need a ping scan to prime the arp cache.

 IP detection uses ping so will run as a regular user.
 Specify either a comma separated list of IP addresses or a comma separated list of MAC addresses.
-IP addresses take priority so if you specify those, the MAC addresses will be ignored.

 Note that mobile phones often don't retain a constant connection to the wireless network even though they show that they are connected.
-They tend to sleep and then just reconnect occassionally to reduce battery life.
+They tend to sleep but they wake up if you ping them.
-This means that you might get a lot of false alarms if you just use a mobile phone IP address.
-Adding lots of devices that are only active when you're at home will reduce false alarms - try things like your Smart TV, desktop PC etc as well as any mobile phones.
-A later release will include improvements to not just check if a device is present but also to check if a device has been present in the last X number of minutes.
-It's highly recommended to configure your devices to use static IP's to prevent the IP addresses from changing.
+It's highly recommended no to configure your devices to use static IP's since mac addresses do not  change.

-Google Drive setup
-Login to Google Drive and create a folder where images and video will be upload to (the supplied config file uses "CCTV" as folder the name but you can change that if needed)
-Hint - if you're concerned about storing your password for your Google account in the clear in the config text file there is a solution.
-Create another Google account just for sending alerts.
-Create the folder in the Google Drive for the new account you created and then share that folder with your main Google account.
-That way you don't have to use the password for your main account.

 Installation
 There's no automated installation yet so this is the current process